eoovi/beta-console-feedback/README.md

-# beta-console-feedback
+# Beta Console Feedback

-Please use this repository to highlight any issues or bugs you find on the platform
+Please use this repository for all feedback during the beta release of the console.